UPDATE: Added a quote from a post by Tobias Mann.

 A few weeks ago, Bhavna and I took a day off from work in the middle of the week and spent a day down the shore at Avalon Beach.
 We had a wonderful time.
 I had just purchased a gently used Minolta camera kit from an elderly couple in Lambertville who were downsizing.
 The kit included Minolta X-700 35mm film camera, an MD Rokkor-X 50mm f/1.7 lens, and two speedlights.
 Along with my Fuji X-T2, I brought the Minolta and a few rolls of colour film.

 Bhavana wanted to go for a walk along the beach so I grabbed my Fuji X-T2.
 I was using Ritchie Roesch’s Kodak Portra 160 film Simulation recipe on the X-T2.
-I had a roll each of Kodak Professional Portra 160 Color Negative Film (35mm Roll Film, 36 Exposures) and Kodak Professional Ektachrome E100 Color Transparency Film (35mm Roll Film, 36 Exposures) in my bag and thought it might be fun to shoot a roll and compare the images.
+I had a roll each of Kodak Professional Portra 160 Colour Negative Film (35mm Roll Film, 36 Exposures) and Kodak Ektachrome E100 35mm Colour Reversal Film in my bag.
+I thought it might be fun to shoot a roll and compare the images.
 I grabbed the X-700 and loaded the Kodak Ektachrome 100.

 After two weeks of waiting, the film has finally been developed and scanned by The Darkroom.

 I also didn’t expect this much grain.
 I am not a fan of grain in colour photography.
 Grain can give a B&W film image an edgy “end of the world look” or add intensity to photograph captured on a miserable wet wintry scene.
 But grain in colour images feels offensive.
-I don’t like it.
+I’m not too fond of it.

 I admit I am disappointed.
 The scenes looked sharp and vibrant in the viewfinder on the Minolta, but the scanned negatives appear dull.
 I could blame my tool, but that’s not how my mind works.
 This fail is all on me.
 But now I know that I need to be aware of ISO and aperture limits and perhaps use the Sunny 16 rule to gut-check what the camera is telling me.